 Emirats Àrabs Units: Visió econòmica i política

-The United Arab Emirates is among the world’s most dynamic markets in terms of foreign trade, with trade accounting for 168% of the GDP according to latest available data from World Bank.
-The country is one of the world's top 20 largest exporters and importers of commodities and the largest trading nation of the Middle East.
-Oil products are by far the largest item of exports (the country is the world’s 5th oil exporter), followed by radio-telephony transmission tools, gold, jewellery and diamonds.
-Petroleum oils and gold are also among major imports, along with radio-telephony transmission tools, jewellery, transport equipment (mostly cars), diamonds, machinery and foodstuffs.
-Due to the COVID-19 pandemic, the volume of trade dropped sharply in 2020, but recovered in 2021.
-According to IMF estimates, the volume of exports of goods and services increased by 2.2% compared to 2020, while the volume of imports increased by 1.1%.
-The IMF forecast a rebound in the volume of trade in 2022, with exports increasing by 4.5% and imports by 5.3%.
+The United Arab Emirates is among the world’s most dynamic markets in terms of foreign trade, which accounts for 202% of the GDP according to the latest available data from World Bank.
+The country is one of the world's top 20 largest exporters and importers of commodities and the largest trading nation in the Middle East.
+According to the World Trade Outlook and Statistics report by the WTO, in 2023, the UAE ranked 14th globally in goods exports, accounting for 2.4% of global merchandise exports, and 16th in imports.
+Oil products are by far the largest item of exports (the country is the world’s 4th oil exporter globally), followed by gold, petroleum gas, telephone sets, diamonds and jewellery, and motor cars.
+Gold is also among the major imports, along with telephones, motor cars, and diamonds (data Comtrade for 2023).

 Source: World Trade Organisation (WTO) ; Latest available data